dmmusil/dmmusil.github.io/about.markdown

     My team also provides SRE support to the rest of the engineering org.
 We are responsible for monitoring the health of the core platform and providing support to teams that need help with specific troubleshooting.
 I have developed a solid understanding of debugging systems through the use of logging, metrics, and APM via Datadog and am skilled at diagnosing issues and adding new data as needed to make SRE work more sustainable.
     *   2024 - .NET migration
         *   Designed and deployed infrastructure migration strategy for upgrading main web application from .NET Framework to .NET 8 using YARP and ASP.NET Core with the strangler pattern.
-Allowed a no-downtime incremental migration of over 1000 API endpoints.
+Allowed a no-downtime incremental migration of over 1000 API and MVC endpoints.
+        *   Consult with .NET migration team on challenges arising during the migration of endpoints from .NET Framework to ASP.NET Core 8.
+        *   Migrate nearly 20 .NET 8 apps from Windows App Service to Kubernetes.
     *   2023 - improving local development and speed of innovation
         *   Improved local monitoring for Redis with MiniProfiler to detect duplicate calls.
 Set up Seq to improve the local logging experience.
         *   Participated in and supported migration of Elasticsearch hosting from VMs to Kubernetes using Elastic Cloud on Kubernetes.
 Set up monitoring and automated deployments for dozens of ECK clusters.